octokit/handbook/README.md

 ### Supporting GitHub Enterprise

 Octokit should support all GitHub Enterprise versions that are currently supported by GitHub.
-Besides newly introduced endpoints that are not backported to GitHub Enterprise, there are also some endpoints that are different, e.g. while endpoints on api.github.com just work, on some GHE versions they might still need preview headers.
+Besides newly introduced endpoints that are not backported to GitHub Enterprise, there are also some endpoints that are different, e.g. while endpoints on api.github.com just work, on some GHE versions (3.2 and below) they might still need preview headers.

 Note that the base URLs are more complicated.
 For https://api.github.com, the root URL for all REST APIs is `https://api.github.com`, for GHE the root URL is `http(s)://[hostname]/api/v3`, except the [Management Console endpoints](https://docs.github.com/en/enterprise-server@3.0/rest/reference/enterprise-admin#endpoint-urls), which root URL is just `http(s)://hostname/`.